 Putting a course on hold

-If a course is postponed for more than 12 months after the initial course start dates, the regular cancellation fees apply and the booking will be seen as a new booking, i.e. new fees (course, accommodation, registration and placement fees, insurance and exam fee) will apply, if applicable.
+If a course is postponed for more than 12 months from the date the student was registered, the regular cancellation fees apply and the booking will be treated as a new booking, i.e. new fees (course, accommodation, registration and placement fees, insurance and exam fee) will apply, if applicable.

-- No allowance will be made for absence from accommodation during the time arranged or for late arrival or early departure.
+- No allowance will be made for absence from accommodation during the time arranged or for late arrival or early departure (including postponement).

 Airport Pickup Cancellation